 - Enable the distribution's install profile.
+[Update: the profile switcher module can help automate this step.]
 If your distribution is based on an install profile, you need to enable it now.
 Install profiles behave much like modules, and so can be enabled either using Drush or via the user interface at admin/modules.
 However, by default, install profiles are hidden, to prevent accidentally disabling or uninstalling them.
 If you're using the user interface and don't find a module with a name the same as or similar to that of your distribution, you may need to manually edit the install profile's .info file, adding the line

 hidden = FALSE.
 See the drupal.org documentation on the .info file format for details.

 - Select and enable the features you want to use.
 At admin/structure/features, under the "Features" tab, enable features that you wish to use on the site.
 Recommended: enable the features one by one, so that you can note and respond to any errors.
 If you are prompted about orphaned dependencies, select "Leave enabled".
 For more information about the individual features, read any available documentation on the distribution you're using.
 See also the section below on "Assessing and preventing component naming conflicts".

 The steps above outline how to get a distribution minimally installed on an existing site.
 But you'll still have a lot of work to do to reconcile your existing site content and structure with what has been created by the distribution.
 Here are a few tips to get you started--but you should begin with the assumption that there will be lots more you'll discover and need to fix.

 - Roles.
 Many distributions will create one or more custom roles.
 Examples include